std/time▲toc

 1. Dates and time

 This is an extensive library for managing time.
 By using careful defaults the library offers an easy to use interface for the common use cases, but uses accurate and precise time representations and algorithms.
 In particular, it handles accurate leap seconds, time zones, multiple calendars, and astronomical time scales.
-Internally time is represented by a 128-bit ddoublestd/num/ddouble/ddouble: V giving it a very high range and precision (up to 31 decimal digits, see the std/time/instant module for more information).
+Internally time is represented by a 128-bit ddoublestd/num/ddouble/ddouble: V giving it a very high range and precision (up to 31 decimal digits, see the std/time/instantstd/time/instant module for more information).
 As such, we believe this library is one of the most accurate time libraries around.

 Core concepts are: